srobo/ops-manual/about-the-charity/safeguarding/safeguarding.md

 * Maintaining records of any safeguarding issues
 * Notifying the relevant external agencies about any relevant safeguarding issues

-The current Safeguarding Lead is: Thomas Scarsbrook ("Scarzy") They can be contacted at: [safeguarding@studentrobotics.org](mailto:safeguarding@studentrobotics.org)
+The current Safeguarding Lead is: Thomas Scarsbrook ("Scarzy").
+They can be contacted at: [safeguarding@studentrobotics.org](mailto:safeguarding@studentrobotics.org).

 ## Safeguarding Officers